o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 {{< video src="/images/atom-guide/six-point-lighting/animation.mp4" autoplay="true" loop="true" width="100%" muted="true" info="Video of the animation." >}}

 ## Make a custom surface
-For six-point lighting to work, you will need to add a few properties to make the custom surface.
-A surface essentially defines the properties of the look and feel of the material and how it interacts with lighting.
-Two example properties are `metallic` and `albedo`. `metallic` defines how metallic something may look while `albedo` indicates how much this material should reflect light.
+For six-point lighting to work, you must add a few material properties to your custom surface.
+A *surface* is made of properties that define the look and feel of the material, and how it interacts with lighting.
+For example, the `metallic` property defines how metallic something looks, and the `albedo` property indicates how much light the material reflects.

-1. Open `SixPointSurface.azsli`.

-2. Inside the `Surface` class, under the list of `BasePbrSurfaceData`, define properties for the six directions, `tangent`, and `bitangent`.
+For this custom surface, you must add properties for six directions, tangent, and bitangent.

 The six directional floats define the light value if light came in from that direction on one particular texel.
 For example, if you were looking at a texel that should reflect most light coming from above (based on the pre-calculated evaluation when the texture was baked in a tool such as EmberGen or Houdini), the `top` float would be around `255.0`, the max value in the RGB scale.
 Consequently, a texel that is mostly occluded from light coming from above would have the `top` float closer to `0.0`.

 The `tangent` and `bitangent` properties are needed to transform the world space lighting direction into tangent space before looking up the light contribution from the textures.

+1. Open `SixPointSurface.azsli`.

+2. Inside the `Surface` class, under the list of `BasePbrSurfaceData`, define properties for the six directions, `tangent`, and `bitangent`.

    ```glsl
    float top;